open-game-system/app-bridge/packages/app-bridge-native/README.md

   subscribe: (callback: (state: S) => void) => () => void;

   /**
    * Dispatch an event to the store.
-Returns a Promise that resolves when configured
+Synchronously updates the state via the producer
-   * and dynamic 'on' listeners for this event type have completed.
+   * and then triggers any configured or dynamic 'on' listeners for the event type.
+   * Async listeners are not awaited.
    */
-  dispatch: (event: E) => Promise<void>;
+  dispatch: (event: E) => void;

   /**
    * Reset store to its initial state